Clean CSV Files with No-Code Data Transformation

 Cleaning CSVs is notoriously time-consuming because there are so many formats and file variations.
 Companies structure CSVs to work for their organization, which typically differs from how another company structures their files.
 So before another business can use the data, it has to be cleaned by a data engineer.
 This means manually writing code to try and automate the repetitious and tedious work.

-Automation for messy external data is here, and the best companies in every industry are automating the whole process with Osmos.
-To make CSVs usable across any system, companies can take advantage of no-code data transformation to quickly clean and validate data.
-Tools like Osmos simplify data transformation—the process of converting the format, structure, or values of data to the required format of a destination system.
+Automated solutions to handle messy external data are here, and the best companies in every industry are automating the whole process with Osmos.
+To make CSVs usable across any system, companies can take advantage of no-code data transformations to quickly validate and clean CSVs.
+The Osmos External Data Platform simplifies cleaning CSV files from customers and partners—the process of converting the format, structure, or values of data to the required format of a destination system.

 Let's explore how no-code data transformation works and a few ways to clean up your future CSV files with “human in the loop” automation not “human clicking and editing one cell at a time.”